dd32/td-gh-ex/readme.txt

 HOW TO CHANGE BACKGROUND
 ========================
-You can add your own background(image) via WordPress Dashboard > Appearance > Background.
+You can add your own background(image) via WordPress Dashboard > Appearance > Customize.

 HOW TO SET MENU
 ===============
-MyKnowledgeBase offers a menu that can contain subpages (2 levels deep).
+Theme offers a menu that can contain subpages (2 levels deep).
 You can create and set menu via WordPress Dashboard > Appearance > Menus.